 More often than not the bath is a focal point to any bathroom so choosing the correct one for your bathroom is very important to the overall look and feel to your new bathroom.
-We stock a vast range of baths to suit an array of bathroom spaces from compact baths for small bathroom spaces to lavish whirlpool baths to create a spa in your own home.
+We stock a vast range to suit an array of bathroom spaces from compact baths for small bathroom spaces to lavish whirlpool versions to create a spa in your own home.
 You will be amazed at the variety on offer to you from space saving corner baths to the versatile shower baths.
-So is the range of options on offer there are many factors to take into account when choosing your new bath.
+Such is the range of options on offer there are many factors to take into account when choosing the perfect one for your bathroom.

 What to Consider?